quxiaofeng/ProjectiveDictionaryPairLearning.jl/Readme.md

 ## PAPER

-This code is for the paper:
+The original matlab code is for the paper:

 > + Shuhang Gu, Lei Zhang, Wangmeng Zuo, and Xiangchu Feng, ["Projective Dictionary Pair Learning for Pattern Classification,"](http://www4.comp.polyu.edu.hk/~cslzhang/paper/NIPS14_final.pdf) In NIPS 2014.
 >
 > + From **“dictionary learning”** to **“dictionary pair learning”**!
 >

+The julia port of this code is for the paper:

+> Qu, Xiaofeng; Zhang, David; Lu, Guangming; and Guo, Zhenhua, [“Door knob hand recognition system,”](http://www.doorknob.ml/) Will appear in Systems, Man, and Cybernetics: Systems, IEEE Transactions on.

 ### Authors' Pages